Boulder Zero Waste Resources

 These local waste haulers can help you sign up for recycling and compost-collection service.
 The city does not determine or have any way to control rates nor does the city dictate appropriate levels of service.
 The city encourages customers to ask for cost estimates from multiple haulers.
 If you contract for trash services, contact these haulers directly to sign up for service.
-If trash service is provided by your property manager, let him or her know about Boulder’s new requirements, which include recycling and compost service.
+If trash service is provided by your property manager or owner, let him or her know about Boulder’s new requirements, which include recycling and compost service.